Swimming Pool Safety in Orange County

 Swimming Pool Safety in Orange County: Never take supervision for granted even if your toddler has had swimming lessons.

-Swimming Pool Safety in Orange County: Call for free water watcher tags and safety information from Children’s Hospital of Orange County at (714) 509-8887 or at http://www.choc.org/community.
+Swimming Pool Safety in Orange County: Call for free water watcher tags and safety information from Children’s Hospital of Orange County at (714) 509-8887 or at https://www.choc.org/community.

 Safety First!
 Swimming Pool Safety in Orange County